kpuka/SIMAH/_posts/2021-08-16-randomization.md

 **Scenerio**: Stratified block randomization for a total of 100 patients, 2 groups, allocated 1:1 with randomly permuted block sizes of 2 and 4, and stratified by hospital size (2 levels) and sex (2 levels).

-For stratified randomization, the *blockrand* function should be run once for each strata (e.g. each category of variable, e.g. once for males, and once for females).
-In our example, there are 4 strata (i.e., 2x2) male-site1, male-site2, female-site1, female-site2.
+For stratified randomization, the *blockrand* function should be run once for *each* strata (e.g. each category of stratifying variable.
+In our example, there are 4 strata: male-site1, male-site2, female-site1, female-site2.

 ```r